lbamagalhaes/etl-airflow-postgres-docker/README.md

-# Project Title
+# ETL Data Pipeline Architechture using Airflow with PostgreSQL, Redis and DBT dependencies.

 This repository contains the source code and configuration files for the project.
-The project utilizes Docker Compose to set up a containerized environment for running Airflow with PostgreSQ, Redis and DBT dependencies.
+The project utilizes Docker Compose to set up a containerized environment for running Airflow with PostgreSQL, Redis and DBT dependencies.

 ## Prerequisites